letitiabanana/PnP-OVSS/README.md

 # Code Implementation for CVPR2024 PAPER -- Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models (PnP-OVSS)

-:exclamation: Only the code for PnP-OVSS + BLIP is provided here.
+:exclamation: This is the updated verision of PnP-OVSS with the bug corrected.
+Please refer to our latest arxiv version of the paper for the updated results and procedures.
+Only the code for PnP-OVSS + BLIP is provided here.
 Will update BridgeTower shortly.

 ## System
 CUDA Version: 11.7  <br>